magnum/wordpress/wp-content/plugins/miniorange-saml-20-single-sign-on/readme.txt

 WordPress Single Sign On SSO plugin provides an Easy migration feature in the Enterprise and All-Inclusive plan suited to hosting providers like WP Engine, Pantheon, etc. This allows you to configure our WordPress SSO plugin for your production and pre-production environments at once and easily switch between your environments without overwriting the configurations.

 WordPress Single Sign On SSO plugin provides a support for plugin configuration using WP-CLI Commands.
-This ensures you can seamlessly achieve WordPress Single Sign On using any SAML compliant Identity Provider.
+This ensures you can seamlessly achieve WordPress Single Sign On ( SSO ) using any SAML compliant Identity Provider.

-If you require any Single Sign On (SSO) application or need any help with installing this plugin, please feel free to email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="http://miniorange.com/contact">Contact us</a>.
+If you require any Single Sign On ( SSO ) application or need any help with installing this plugin, please feel free to email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="http://miniorange.com/contact">Contact us</a>.

 The plugin is compatible with all kinds of enterprise WordPress SAML Single Sign On SSO use cases where the users existing in Azure AD, Azure AD B2C, ADFS, Keycloak, GSuite / Google Apps, Okta, Salesforce, Office 365, Shibboleth, or any SAML compliant Identity Provider can securely login to the WordPress site by authenticating via the IDP that is configured in the plugin.

-That means the WordPress Single Sign On can be used to achieve Azure login into WordPress, Azure AD login, Azure AD SSO(Azure AD Single Sign-On), Login with Azure AD, Login using Azure AD, Office 365 login, Office 365 Single Sign On, Login using Office 365, Login with Office 365, Login with Azure B2C, ADFS login, Login with ADFS, Okta login, OneLogin SSO, Salesforce login, Login using Salesforce, Google Apps login, Google Apps Single Sign On, Login with Google Apps, Login using Google Apps, Login using Gsuite, Gsuite login into WordPress, Keycloak login, Keycloak SSO, Auth0 login, Shibboleth login, Login with Shibboleth, Login using Shibboleth, Login with Ping, PingFederate login, Ping Federate SSO, ClassLink SSO, FusionAuth SSO, Absorb LMS SSO etc on your WordPress(WP) site using SAML SSO.
+That means the WordPress Single Sign On ( SSO ) can be used to achieve Azure login into WordPress, Azure AD login, Azure AD SSO(Azure AD Single Sign-On), Login with Azure AD, Login using Azure AD, Office 365 login, Office 365 Single Sign On, Login using Office 365, Login with Office 365, Login with Azure B2C, Login with Azure AD B2C, ADFS login, Login with ADFS, Okta login, OneLogin SSO, Salesforce login, Login using Salesforce, Google Apps login, Google Apps Single Sign On, Login with Google Apps, Login using Google Apps, Login using Gsuite, Gsuite login into WordPress, Keycloak login, Keycloak SSO, Auth0 login, Shibboleth login, Login with Shibboleth, Login using Shibboleth, Login with Ping, PingFederate login, Ping Federate SSO, ClassLink SSO, FusionAuth SSO, Absorb LMS SSO etc on your WordPress(WP) site using SAML SSO.

-The plugin can also support WordPress Single Sign On with any Identity Provider including OAuth, OpenID Connect, Active Directory, database using miniOrange IDP allowing your users to login to the WordPress(WP) site via authenticating with their user store.
+The plugin can also support WordPress Single Sign On ( SSO ) with any Identity Provider including OAuth, OpenID Connect, Active Directory, database using miniOrange IDP allowing your users to login to the WordPress(WP) site via authenticating with their user store.

 = Free Version Features =
-*   WordPress SAML Single Sign On supports Single Sign-On SSO with any 3rd party SAML supported Identity Providers like ADFS, Azure AD, Azure AD B2C, Keycloak, Okta, Salesforce, GSuite / Google Apps, O365, Shibboleth, SimpleSAMLphp, OpenAM, Centrify, Ping, RSA, IBM, Oracle, OneLogin, Bitium, WSO2, NetIQ, ClassLink, FusionAuth, Absorb LMS etc to login into your WordPress site.
+*   WordPress SAML Single Sign On ( SSO ) supports Single Sign-On SSO with any 3rd party SAML supported Identity Providers like ADFS, Azure AD, Azure AD B2C, Keycloak, Okta, Salesforce, GSuite / Google Apps, O365, Shibboleth, SimpleSAMLphp, OpenAM, Centrify, Ping, RSA, IBM, Oracle, OneLogin, Bitium, WSO2, NetIQ, ClassLink, FusionAuth, Absorb LMS etc to login into your WordPress site.
-*   **Auto Create Users** - Users will be auto-created in WordPress after SAML Single Sign-On(SSO) using our WordPress Single Sign On(SAML SSO) plugin.
+*   **Auto Create Users** - Users will be auto-created in WordPress after SAML Single Sign-On( SSO ) using our WordPress Single Sign On(SAML SSO) plugin.
 *   **Login Widgets** - Use SAML Login Widgets to easily integrate the SAML SSO link with your Wordpress site.
 *   **Attribute Mapping** - The NameID value sent by your SAML compliant Identity Provider will be mapped to the Username and Email of your WordPress users.
-*   **Role Mapping** - Select default WordPress role to assign to SAML Single Sign-On(SSO) users on auto registration during WordPress Single Sign On.
+*   **Role Mapping** - Select default WordPress role to assign to SAML Single Sign-On( SSO ) users on auto registration during WordPress Single Sign On ( SSO ).

 = Standard Version Features =
 *   **Unlimited Authentications** - Unlimited authentication with your SAML 2.0 compliant Identity Providers like ADFS, Azure AD, Azure B2C, Keycloak, Okta, Salesforce, GSuite / Google Apps, O365, Shibboleth, SimpleSAMLphp, OpenAM, Centrify, Ping, RSA, IBM, Oracle, OneLogin, Bitium, WSO2, NetIQ, ClassLink, FusionAuth, Absorb LMS or any SAML compliant Identity Provider with our WordPress Single Sign On(SAML SSO) plugin to perform SSO into your WordPress site.
 *   **Advanced Attribute Mapping** - WordPress SAML SP Single Sign On SSO provides the feature to map your SAML IDP attributes to your WordPress site attributes like Username, Email, First Name, Last Name, Group/Role, Display Name.
 *   **Login Widgets and Short Code** - Use Widgets to easily integrate the SAML Single Sign-On SSO link with your Wordpress site.
-Use Short Code (PHP or HTML) generated by SAML SP Single Sign On to place the SAML login link wherever you want on the WordPress site.
+Use Short Code (PHP or HTML) generated by SAML SP Single Sign On SSO to place the SAML login link wherever you want on the WordPress site.
 *   **Step-by-step Guides** - Use step-by-step guide provided in our WordPress Single Sign On(SAML SSO) plugin to configure your SAML compliant Identity Provider like ADFS, Centrify, GSuite / Google Apps, O365, Okta, OneLogin, Salesforce, SimpleSAMLphp, Shibboleth, WSO2, JBoss Keycloak, Oracle, ClassLink, FusionAuth, Absorb LMS etc.
 *   **Auto-redirect to IDP** - Users will be redirected to SAML compliant IdP for Single Sign-On SSO when trying to access the WordPress login page.
 *   **Protect Site** - Users trying to access Wordpress will be redirected to the SAML compliant Identity Provider for Single Sign-On SSO.
 *	**Customize SP Configuration** - Change SAML Service Provider endpoints such as SP base URL and SP Entity ID with our WordPress Single Sign On SSO plugin.
 *   **Select Binding Type** - Select HTTP-Post or HTTP-Redirect binding type to use for sending SAML Requests with our WordPress Single Sign On(SAML SSO) plugin.
-*   **Integrated Windows Authentication** - Support for Integrated Windows Authentication (IWA) in SAML SP Single Sign On Standard plugin.
+*   **Integrated Windows Authentication** - Support for Integrated Windows Authentication (IWA) in SAML SP Single Sign On SSO Standard plugin.
 = Premium Version Features =
 *   Includes all the SAML STANDARD version features.
 *   **SAML Single Logout** - Support for SAML Single Logout (Works only if your SAML IDP supports SLO).
 *   **Auto-redirect to IDP** - Users will be redirected to SAML compliant IdP for Single Sign-On SSO when trying to access the WordPress login page.
 *   **Protect Site** - Users trying to access Wordpress will be redirected to the SAML compliant Identity Provider for Single Sign-On SSO using our WordPress Single Sign On(SAML SSO) plugin.
 *   **Advanced Role Mapping** - WordPress SAML SP Single Sign On SSO provides the feature to assign WordPress roles to your users based on the group/role sent by your SAML compliant IDP.
-*   **Reverse-proxy Support** - Support for sites behind a reverse-proxy in WordPress SAML SP Single Sign On Premium plugin.
+*   **Reverse-proxy Support** - Support for sites behind a reverse-proxy in WordPress SAML SP Single Sign On SSO Premium plugin.
 * 	**Multiple Certificates** - WordPress Single Sign On(SAML SSO) plugin allows you to store Multiple SAML IdP Certificates.
 *	**Custom Certificate** - Add your own custom X.509 Certificate for sending signed SAML Request and verification of encrypted SAML Response using our WordPress Single Sign On SSO plugin.
 *   **WordPress Multi-site Support** - Multi-Site environment is one which allows multiple subdomains / subdirectories to share a single installation.
 With multisite WordPress SAML premium plugin, you can configure the SAML compliant IDP in minutes for all your sites in a network.
 While, if you have basic SAML premium plugin, you have to do plugin configuration on each site individually as well as multiple SAML service provider configurations in the SAML compliant IDP.